Daniele122898/SoraBot-v2/README.md

 <br>
 <hr/>
 <h2>Waifus</h2>
 <p>Now also with Waifu Boxes.
-You can not get your favorite Waifu and display it on your personal page by either opening boxes or trading with other users.
+You can now get your favorite Waifu and display it on your personal page by either opening boxes or trading with other users.
 There are also limited time boxes like the Halloween box.
-Set your favorite waifu on your profile for everyone to see.
-Create the harem you always wanted!</p>
+Set your favorite waifu on your profile for everyone to see. <strong>Create the harem you always wanted!</strong></p>
 <img src="https://cdn.argonaut.pw/9mLsHwZ4XSIU2aaNy00d3QqnJNA8dROv.png" alt="Owned Waifus">
 <hr/>
 <h2>Economy</h2>